 Girish Sachdev, Director of Study Vault shares NTSE preparation tips with Careers360 where he speaks on how to begin the preparation for the scholarship examination.
 In this advisory piece of NTSE preparation article, the expert also specifies the important topics that need to be covered while preparing for NTSE.
 The Study Vault Director also speaks on importance of NCERT books and practicing through mock papers regularly.

 Read here to know more on ‘How to prepare for NTSE’.

 Careers360: How to begin NTSE preparation?

 Girish Sachdev: NTSE preparation is to start with its foundation classes from 9th class onward.
 A good understanding of concepts and related questions is a must.
 Start with understanding the pattern of questions asked in previous years, marking criteria and most importantly the timing.

 Careers360: What is the complete syllabus of NTSE?

 Girish Sachdev: The complete syllabus of Science and Mathematics of Class 9 and 10 as per NCERT curriculum along with General Science completes the NTSE syllabus.
-Also in this exam there is an English literature section (qualifying only) with Social Science up to grade 10.
+Also in this exam there is Social Science up to grade 10.
 Mental Ability (Mathematical Reasoning) is a scoring portion for the examination.